Irraky/Kinesis/readme.md

 ``` shell
 sudo python /home/pi/kinesisServerRaspi.py
 ```
 This will launch the script when the raspberry is turned on.
-5.
+5. You can now shut down by disconnecting the cable which provides current to the Raspberry and deconnect the Raspberry from the screen.
+6.
 Here is the pinout of our Rasberry :
 ![Pinout-Raspberry](https://github.com/Irraky/Kinesis/blob/master/Readme_pictures/installation_os_rasp.png)
 As you can see, we need to connect three jumpers on: